loganstillings/audio_mosaicing/README.md

-# AMPLAB - Sound retrieval with Freesound and creative applications

-This repository includes the materials for the AMPLAB Freesound session and assignment.
 Please follow the instructions below to set up the required software in your computer and be able to run the notebooks.

 ## 1) Install Docker